amoghagarwal/loktra/README.md

 Steps for running reverse_hash:

-1. python reverse_hash (input has to be given in code)
+1. python reverse_hash.py (input has to be given in code)